mcuntz/pyeee/docs/source/userguide.rst

 The three parameters :math:`x_0, x_1, x_2` follow uniform
 distributions between :math:`-\pi` and :math:`+\pi`.

-Elementary Effects can be calculated as:
+Elementary Effects can be calculated, using 20 trajectories, as follows:

 .. code-block:: python